web-platform-tests/rfcs/rfcs/interop_2022.md

 Scoring in detail:

-- Every test is scored between 0 and 1.
-For tests with subtests, the score is the number of passes divided by the number of subtests.
+- Every test is scored between 0% and 100%.
+For tests with subtests, the score is the proportion of passing subtests.
 This avoids tests with many subtests being given much larger weight than for example reftests.
-- Every area is scored between 0 and 1, adding up the scores and dividing by the number of tests.
+- Every area is scored between 0% and 100%, adding up the scores and dividing by the number of tests.
 - The overall score is the sum of area scores divided by the number of areas (15).

-Scores are presented as percentages.

-TODO: decide on floating point vs. integer vs. rational numbers
+The [Compat 2021 metrics code](https://github.com/Ecosystem-Infra/wpt-results-analysis/tree/main/compat-2021) can be a starting point, but the eventual code will be in a repository in the web-platform-tests GitHub org.

 ### Dashboard